shashankpritam/fairy/README.md

 ```

 > [!WARNING]
-> If you're using linux, conda may require AVX2/AVX512 instructions (e.g. a newer CPU) or [have issues](https://github.com/bluenote-1577/fairy/issues/1).
-Source install (option 2) and the static binary (option 3) should still work.
+> If you're using linux, AVX512 instructions (e.g. a newer CPU) [may be required](https://github.com/bluenote-1577/fairy/issues/1) for conda.
+Source install (option 2) and the static binary (option 3) will work for any CPU.

 #### Option 2: Build from source